nilswilde/Weighted_Maximization/README.md

 # Weighted_Maximization
 Motion planning with cost functions using weighted maximization.

+To run a planning example use the main.py.
+The config.py allows to select from four different planning problems.

 For details please refer to our paper "Scalarizing Multi-Objective Robot Planning Problems using Weighted Maximization"
 ````
 @article{wilde2024scalarizing,